 For more safety tips, check out our post 20 Ways to Keep Your Money Safe while Travelling.

 Pickpockets & Diversions

-In crowded tourist areas, you are at your most vulnerable as a target for pickpockets.
-There are loads of ways that would-be-thieves can try to divert your attention away from your valuables and on to something else, to give them the chance to discreetly relieve you of said valuables.
+In crowded tourist areas, you’re at your most vulnerable as a target for pickpockets.
+There are loads of ways that would-be thieves can try to divert your attention away from your valuables and on to something else, to give them the chance to discreetly relieve you of said valuables.

-- someone drops a (empty) wallet, which makes you inadvertently check yours to make sure it's safe - meanwhile, someone is watching you do this and takes note of where your wallet is, to later try take it off you
+- Someone drops an empty wallet, which makes you inadvertently check yours to make sure it's safe – meanwhile, someone is watching you do this and takes note of where your wallet is in order to steal later.

 If this happens to you, ask to see the error receipt and make sure the initial charge is cancelled.
-Also keep your receipt so that you can check it against your bank statement later and dispute any extra charges if you find any.
+Also keep your receipt so you can check it against your bank statement later and dispute any extra charges.

 For more information about travel money safety, visit one of our friendly FXperts in a store near you.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.